harvester/docs/docs/advanced/pcidevices.md

 ![](/img/v1.2/pcidevices/SriovNetworkDevicesVFStatus.png)

-On the new re-scan by the PCIDevices controller, new PCIDevices for Virtual Functions.
-This can take upto 1 minute.
+On the next re-scan, the `pcidevices-controller` will create the PCIDevices for VFs.
+This can take up to 1 minute.

 You can now navigate to the **PCI Devices** page to view the new devices.